barionleg/cesium.wiki.gs/Models-Details.md

       * Do not need physics now if we have key-frame animation.
    * Skinning
    * Is LOD part of the model or part of the REST API requesting it?
-* COLLADA to WebGLTF conversion (see below)
-   * The converter should be a library for developers; a command-line tool for scripting; and a hosted web service for the rest of the world.
-   * From the end-user's perspective, conversion to WebGLTF should be transparent, e.g., if they drag and drop a COLLADA model, it is sent to the service, and WebGLTF is sent back.
-* Interaction with CZML
-   * CZML references external models.
-   * Time-varying CZML can manipulate model animation (articulations), materiel properties, etc.
-   * CZML includes a subset of model JSON, e.g., geometry (or all of it)?

-## WebGL Transmission Format

-There are already converters to convert many different formats to COLLADA.

 ## Server-Side Pipeline